Bad weather again keeps new U.S. rocket on the ground

-CAPE CANAVERAL, Fla., April 20 (Reuters) - The test-launch of a new U.S. rocket to fly cargo to the International Space Station was canceled on Saturday due to a second day of poor weather at the Wallops Island, Virginia, launch site, officials said.
+CAPE CANAVERAL, Florida (Reuters) - The test-launch of a new U.S. rocket to fly cargo to the International Space Station was canceled on Saturday due to a second day of poor weather at the Wallops Island, Virginia, launch site, officials said.

 “Excessive wind levels have caused mission managers to delay the launch attempt (Saturday) of Orbital Sciences’ Antares rocket at the Wallops Flight Facility, Va.,” NASA wrote on its website.